amterp/rad/docs/ebnf.md

 radFieldFormatTruncateStmt -> "truncate" INT radFieldFormatColorStmt    -> "color" COLOR REGEX?
 SORT                       -> "asc" | "desc"
+forStmt                    -> "for" IDENTIFIER "in" IDENTIFIER COLON NEWLINE ( INDENT statement NEWLINE )*

 expression                 -> logic_or // functions should probably fit somewhere into this structure logic_or                   -> logic_and ( "or" logic_and )*